Petar Čule: World War II

 On 10 April 1944, on the third anniversary of the establishment of the NDH, the Ustaše government massively issued decorations to many dignitaries and officials, including the clergy.
-These decorations were given for propaganda reasons, and not for any real merits.
+These decorations were given for propaganda reasons and not for any real merits.
 The motive for such massive decorations was an effort by the Ustaše government to try to win the support of the Catholic clergy.
 Such decorations were given to Čule and many other Catholic prelates, including Stepinac, Šarić, Antun Akšamović, Mihovil Pušić, Kvirint Klement Bonefačić.
 Many of them didn't even know they were decorated. Čule himself was decorated with the Order of Merit - Grand Order with Star.

 During the whole time of the existence of the NDH, the Ustaše government was unsympathetic towards Čule.
-His pay, which in Yugoslavia was equal to that of a military general, was reduced to an allowance of an ordinary priest, equal to a payment of a janitor.
+His pay, which in Yugoslavia was equal to that of a military general, was reduced to an allowance equal to that of an ordinary priest, equal to the payment of a janitor.
 Instructed by Pavelić, the new Grand Župan of Hum Đuro Spužević, informed Čule that he will be transferred to Trebinje when the war is over.

 The communist Yugoslav Partisans saw Herzegovinian Franciscans as a threat to the spread of communism in Yugoslavia, as they were influential among the peasants as well as intellectuals who studied at the Franciscan schools.
-With the Germans retreating, the Partisans with the 8th Corps, started advancing towards Mostar in January 1945.
+With the Germans retreating, the Partisans, with the 8th Corps started advancing towards Mostar in January 1945.
 Somewhere around that time, the Partisan leadership decided to execute all the Franciscans of the Franciscan friary in Široki Brijeg, which they did, murdering 12 priests on 7 February 1945.
 Their murderous campaign against the Franciscans continued.
 They finally reached Mostar on 14 February 1945.
 They murdered Petrović with the other six Franciscans from the Franciscan friary.
 In total, the Partisans murdered 66 Herzegovinian Franciscans and 12 diocesan priests.